George Yeo: Personal life

 A Roman Catholic, Yeo married lawyer Jennifer Leong Lai Peng in 1984.
 The couple have three sons and a daughter.
-Yeo also has a niece named Gwendoline Yeo, who was an actress and musician.
+Yeo also has a niece named Gwendoline Yeo, who is an actress and musician.

 In 2004, their youngest son, who has struggled with childhood leukemia since age three, received a bone marrow transplant at St. Jude Children's Research Hospital in Memphis, Tennessee.
 Recognising the difficulties faced by families in such situations, Leong founded the Viva Foundation to help children with cancer to improve the survival rate and cure of children with cancer, especially childhood leukemia, in Singapore and Southeast Asia.
 In May 2006, a memorandum of understanding was signed between St. Jude Children's Research Hospital, National University of Singapore (NUS), National University Hospital (NUH) in Singapore, and the VIVA Foundation for Children with Cancer (VIVA).

 Yeo is an avid jogger and has participated in the Singapore Marathon 10 km run.
 He is a student of tai chi, an internal Chinese martial art, and describes himself as "a bit of a Taoist".

-According to himself, Yeo is pro-China.
+He has stated that he is pro-China.